Freedom of navigation

-Freedom of navigation (FON) is a principle of law of the sea that ships flying the flag of any sovereign state shall not suffer interference from other states when in international waters, apart from the exceptions provided for in international law.
+Freedom of navigation (FON) is a principle of law of the sea that ships flying the flag of any sovereign state should not suffer interference from other states when in international waters, apart from the exceptions provided for in international law.
 In the realm of international law, it has been defined as “freedom of movement for vessels, freedom to enter ports and to make use of plant and docks, to load and unload goods and to transport goods and passengers".
 This right is now also codified as Article 87(1)a of the 1982 United Nations Convention on the Law of the Sea.

 History

+In both Roman law and Islamic law, notions of a commonality of the seas were firmly established.
+However, in practice, Romans, Europeans, and Muslim states did claim jurisdiction over the sea.